USS Vella Gulf (CG-72): 2010s

 In 2012 while Vella Gulf was at sea, a petty officer sexually assaulted a female sailor, telling her he planned to kill her and dispose of her body overboard.
 He was subsequently sentenced to life imprisonment.

 In December 2015 the ship was assigned to Carrier Strike Group 12.
 On 23 April 2017, Vella Gulf left for an eight-month deployment to support maritime security operations in the Persian Gulf."
 In July, she joined Carrier Strike Group 11 for three months, conducting air strikes against ISIL targets in Iraq and Syria.
 She returned on 15 December.

 2020s

 In 2020, a U.S. Navy budget plan proposed putting Vella Gulf, along with her Ticonderoga-class sister ships Monterey, Shiloh, and Port Royal, on a path to early decommissioning, as they had not been modernized.

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2022.

 On 4 August 2022, Vella Gulf was decommissioned at Naval Station Norfolk following just under 29 years of service.
-Her final fate is unknown at this current time.
+Disposal arrangements have not been announced.
+The ship will be berthed at Philadelphia.